Khaaz/portfolio/Structures/EventManager.md

 <a name="EventManager+registerHandler"></a>

 ### eventManager.registerHandler(event) ⇒ <code>Object</code>
-Register an Handler.
+Registers an Handler.
-Remove the current event listening if the handler already exists.
-Create a new Handler from the array of listeners for this event.
+Removes the current event listener if the handler already exists Create a new Handler from the array of listeners for this event

-**Kind**: instance method of [<code>EventManager</code>](#EventManager)
+**Kind**: Instance method of [<code>EventManager</code>](#EventManager)
 **Returns**: <code>Object</code> - The new Handler created

 | Param | Type | Description |